physrisk/website-source/articles/2014/neismanote-fizikos-kyla-rizika-imonei.md

 society", - young scientist suggests one way of improving our everyday life by relying on physical thought.

-"In the second half of the XX^th^ century physicists noted that all the complex structures, such as a life and culture, emerged from a simple initial conditions, few elementary particles, during the Big Bang.
+"In the second half of the XX-th century physicists noted that all the complex structures, such as a life and culture, emerged from a simple initial conditions, few elementary particles, during the Big Bang.
 It was somewhat peculiar that no one has thought of that before and that no